Indian Army: Technical Entry Scheme (TES)

-The Technical entry scheme (TES) is a specialized route for 10+2, students who have opted Physics, Chemistry and Maths as their main subjects; to join the Army as engineering officers in technical branches.
-Candidates applying for TES shall be unmarried male indian citizens, aged 16½ to 19½ years, and must have passed 10+2 with Physics, Chemistry and Mathematics with at least 60% aggregate, and appeared in Joint Entrance Examination - Main with 85-90 percentile score.
+The Technical Entry Scheme (TES) is a specialized route for 10+2 students who have opted for Physics, Chemistry and Maths as their main subjects to join the Army as engineering officers in technical branches.
+Candidates applying for TES shall be unmarried male Indian citizens, aged 16½ to 19½ years, and must have passed 10+2 with Physics, Chemistry and Mathematics with at least 60% aggregate, and appeared in Joint Entrance Examination - Main with 85-90 percentile score.
 Unlike NDA or CDSE, TES has no written exam and selection is based on academic performance, SSB evaluation and final medical tests.

 TES offers a 5-year integrated program, combining engineering education and military training:

 In the first three years, academic engineering training at one of the Army's technical institutes like College of Military Engineering, MCEME, Secunderabad, or MCTE, Mhow.
 Cadets also undergo basic military training, discipline, and physical conditioning.
 In the last few years the cadets are trained at Officers Training Academy, Gaya.
 On successful completion of training, cadets are awarded a B.Tech degree in their engineering stream.

 Technical Graduate Course

 The Technical Graduate Course (TGC) is a direct entry scheme for engineering graduates to join the army as engineering officers in technical branches.
 It is available for candidates who have completed or are in the final year of their B.E./B.Tech and want to serve in core technical roles like Engineers, Signals, or EME.
 The candidate must be an unmarried male candidate, aged 20 to 27 years at the commencement of the course and must have completed or be in the final year of an engineering degree in a stream notified in the TGC recruitment notification (e.g., Civil, Mechanical, Electronic, Computer Science).
-Around 30–40 seats, distributed across engineering streams like Civil, Mechanical, ECE, CSE, etc are available each year, and the interview process is similar to TES.
+Around 30–40 seats, distributed across engineering streams like Civil, Mechanical, ECE, CSE, etc. are available each year, and the interview process is similar to TES.